Gradient-Based Join Ordering: Experimental Results

 \subsection{Datasets and Queries}

-We evaluate the proposed gradient-based optimization on two popular Knowledge Graphs: LUBM~\cite{LUBM} and a subset of Wikidata (Wikidata 5M~\cite{Wikidata}).
+We evaluate GBJO on two popular knowledge graphs: LUBM~\cite{LUBM} and a subset of Wikidata (Wikidata 5M~\cite{Wikidata}).
 LUBM is a synthetic dataset used for Database Benchmarking, while Wikidata is one of the largest publicly available knowledge graphs.
 LUBM is a rather structured dataset, while Wikidata is complex and heterogeneous.
-Regarding queries, we use the star- and path-shaped queries provided by Schwabe et al.~\cite{gnce} and generate additional larger queries using their query generator.
-Star queries have a single central node that connects to various outer nodes, while a path query is a single chain of nodes (see Figure~\ref{fig:queries}).
+For queries, we use the star- and path-shaped queries provided by \citeauthor{gnce} and generate additional larger queries using their query generator.
+Star queries have a single central node that connects to various outer nodes, while a path query is a single chain of nodes.
 We selected these datasets and queries as they represent both smaller, simpler graphs as well as larger, more complex ones.
 The query shapes reflect those commonly studied in prior research and cover a wide range of cardinalities and costs, thus providing a representative range of typical query workloads.
-We use those queries to generate up to three random plans for each of them and then execute the queries against the database to obtain the $C_{out}$ cost\footnote{All used and generated datasets, as well as the code with instructions how to reproduce the results are available on GitHub: \url{https://github.com/TimEricSchwabe/GBJO}.}.